Cerapter/naon/README.md

   The above rule makes this piece the only one that can be "wasted", that is, cannot be pruned serverside and not have it count against the complexity of the message.

+  Furthermore, this is the only `ICPiece` that **can appear as the first `ICPiece` in an IC message** besides `"emote"`, but only if an `"emote"` immediately follows it.
+  In this case, the "camera" is not moved away from the previous character on screen, to replicate that "object-into-your-face" feeling the original series, and pre-2.7 has with its interjections.
 - `"evi"`
   - `id: int`: the ID of the evidence the user wants to present.